 Margin Level = (Equity / Margin) x 100

-At XTB, your margin close level is set to 50%, which means if your margin level falls below this level, the platform starts to close your losing positions automatically.
+At XTB, your margin close level is set to 50%, which means that if your margin level falls below this level, the platform starts to close your losing positions automatically.
 This is an automatic safety mechanism to help protect your account funds and prevent losses from deepening.
-It starts by closing the biggest losing position and stops when your margin level returns to at least 50%.
+It starts by closing the biggest losing position, and stops when your margin level returns to at least 50%.

 The terminal window has also a number of helpful bookmarks, but the second most important is definitely ‘Account History’.